jutanke/peersim-spray/README.md

 # SPRAY

-This is a PeerSim (http://peersim.sourceforge.net/) implementation for SPRAY, an adaptive, probabilistic random peer sampling service [1] that is based on SCAMP [2] and CYCLON [3]
+This is a PeerSim (http://peersim.sourceforge.net/) implementation for SPRAY, an adaptive, probabilistic random peer sampling service [1] based on SCAMP [2] and CYCLON [3].

 ## Bibliography